- What are the sectors covered by CEN standards?

 - Support Processes: services supporting the operations of the CEN System, its actors and customers;

-- Supporting Material: Reference documents (e.g. Status, Internal Regulations, CA and BT resolutions),
+- Supporting Material: reference documents (e.g. Statutes, Internal Regulations, CA and BT decisions);

-- Guidance documents, forms, resolution formats & templates , useful hyperlinks and PowerPoint presentations;
+- Guidance documents, forms, resolution formats & templates, useful hyperlinks;

 13. Who can answer my technical question?